 At Marburn Academy, we celebrate students who learn differently, empowering them to awaken their potential, to achieve success in school and life, and to affect positive change in our communities.

 At Marburn Academy, our core values guide our work, determine our priorities, and inform our decision making at all points.

 We believe that everyone is capable of growing and learning and that learning is a lifelong process.
-It is our responsibility to cultivate opportunities for everyone- students, families and staff alike- to experience success by creating a safe place to take a risk, have their strengths and challenges acknowledged, to feel empowered, and stretch their skills.
-To take full advantage of this opportunity, all members of our community need be invested, intentional, and committed to their own personal growth.
+It is our responsibility to cultivate opportunities for everyone—students, families, and staff alike—to experience success, by creating a safe place to take risks, have strengths and challenges acknowledged, feel empowered, and stretch skills.
+To take full advantage of this opportunity, all members of our community need to be invested, intentional, and committed to their own personal growth.

 We believe every individual deserves a community where they feel valued and accepted, where their strengths are acknowledged and leveraged.
 Further, we believe the relationships we build are critical to our success.
-The strength of our community rests in our ability to partner across all levels of our community, requiring our students, families, teachers, administration and Board to work collaboratively to that end.
+The strength of our community rests in our ability to partner across all levels, with students, families, teachers, administration, and the Board working collaboratively to that end.

 We believe all communication should be open, honest, clear, timely, recursive, and direct.
-We believe our communication strengthens and support our continued growth and our sense of community.
+We believe communication strengthens and supports our continued growth and our sense of community.
 To accomplish this, we have to approach communication in an intentional and disciplined manner, utilizing all our tools.

 We believe in being on the cutting edge of research, best practices, and technology.
 Innovation requires creativity, commitment, and a clear vision for the future.
 Our students deserve the best instructional methodologies available.
 Rather than use outdated methods that have already proven to be ineffective, we encourage our teachers to seek creatively empirical approaches.